 The Classic Cobb Salad is one of my all-time favourite salads.
-It’s the perfect hearty salad for dinner because it’s loaded with so much more than just lettuce – it’s got blue cheese, bacon, avocado, eggs, chicken, and onion.
+It’s the perfect hearty salad recipe for dinner because it’s loaded with so much more than just lettuce – it’s got blue cheese, bacon, avocado, eggs, chicken, and onion.
 With a traditional cobb salad dressing, I love this classic cobb salad recipe, and you will too!

-Why I love this Cobb Salad recipe
+Why I love this hearty Cobb Salad recipe

 The original cobb salad was first made by Bob Cobb who was the owner of the Brown Derby Restaurant in Hollywood, California in the 1930s.
 It is rumoured that the salad was mixed together using the leftovers he found in the kitchen, along with some bacon cooked by the line cook, tossed together with their French dressing.
 I love this salad because to this day it’s still a great way to use leftovers.